Suor/django-cacheops/README.rst

 an argument to inner function.
 We also omitted ``timeout`` here, so a default for the model will be used.

-Another possibility is to make function cache invalidate on changes to any of a several modules:
+Another possibility is to make function cache invalidate on changes to any one of several models:

 .. code:: python